What is Red River Scramble?

 The Kentucky Adventure Tour (KAT) is a (nearly) 1,000 mile dual sport loop around Appalachian Kentucky, including small portions of West Virginia and Tennessee.
 The main loop is approximately 60% off-road, but it also includes optional “Hard” sections for the more skilled off-road riders.
 The entire loop typically takes about 6 full riding days to complete, however the northern sections are very accessible from Slade, Kentucky, where many riders also start the loop.
 Additional information and map downloads of the KAT can be found here.

 Where’s a good place to eat nearby?

-A visit to Miguel’s Pizza is an absolute must for first time visitors to the gorge.
+A visit to Miguel’s Pizza is an absolute must for first-time visitors to the gorge.
 Don’t just take my word for it, ask last year’s attendees about breakfast and lunch at Miguel’s.
-I will also recommend stopping at Sky Bridge station for local craft beer and sandwiches if you’re on the east side of the gorge; although make sure you plan a little extra time for lunch and be advised, there’s no beer on Sundays (welcome to the driest state of the Union).
+La Cabana is also one of my local favorites, some of the best Mexican food you’ll ever have.
+I will also recommend stopping at Sky Bridge Station and Hop’s Fork for local craft beer and sandwiches; be advised, there’s no beer on Sundays (welcome to the driest state of the Union).
 Red River Rockhouse is another great destination that has delicious breakfast and burgers.
 The breakfast buffet at the Hemlock Lodge is also decent, and there are a myriad of chain fast food locations in Slade, Campton, Beattyville, Stanton, and Frenchburg.
 There are also a few nearby grocery stores if you want to start a fire and grill out; IGA in Beattyville and Frenchburg, and Save-A-Lot in Campton and Stanton.